-When it is not possible, and whether or not your parental rights are terminated in relation to that child, hearings will be held periodically after the final hearing of your case that will relate to finding a place for your child to live permanently.
+When it is not possible, and whether or not your parental rights are terminated about that child, hearings will be held periodically after the final hearing of your case that will relate to finding a place for your child to live permanently.
 The needs of your child will almost surely change as he or she grows up.
-It is likely that the State will not be in the best position to provide for your child throughout these years.
+Likely, the State will not be in the best position to provide for your child throughout these years.
 The judge must do their due diligence in finding a new place for your child to live if this occurs.

-In any post-final orders, permanency hearing that is held your child will be expected to attend.
-Progress Reports will be filed by the Department prior to any permanency hearing that will detail the efforts that the state has gone to in order to find a more suitable, permanent living situation for your child.
-Basically, the needs of your child from a safety and well-being perspective will be analyzed by the judge.
-Are their needs- medical, psychological or any other-being met by the state?
+In any post-final orders, permanency hearing that is held, your child will be expected to attend.
+The Department will file progress Reports before any permanency hearing that will detail the state's efforts to find a more suitable, permanent living situation for your child.
+Basically, the child's needs from a safety and well-being perspective will be analyzed by the judge.
+Are their needs- medical, psychological, or any other-being met by the state?

 What do court orders look like regarding permanent managing conservatorship?

-Permanent managing conservatorship refers to a relationship with your child where you are legally able to make decisions for your child on a permanent basis.
-A possessory conservatorship, on the other hand, is a situation where a parent or other person only holds visitation rights to the child with limited decision-making capabilities.
+Permanent managing conservatorship refers to a relationship with your child where you can legally make decisions for your child permanently.
+On the other hand, a possessory conservatorship is a situation where a parent or other person only holds visitation rights to the child with limited decision-making capabilities.

 When you as a parent to your child is still involved in the case, the judge may order the Department to provide you with services for not more than six months after the date of a permanency hearing if your child has not been placed with a relative or other person, including a foster parent, who is seeking permanent managing conservatorship of your child.

 Additionally, the court would need to determine that further efforts to attempt to reunify you with your child are in the best interests of your child and are likely to result in the return of your child to your home.

 Termination of your parental rights in conjunction with a denial of a prior petition to terminate